 Deterrence theory suggests the importance of sanctions in obtaining tax compliance.
 Deterrence, in this study, was measured through scenario-based questions that capture the following three concepts: perceived probability of getting caught, perceived probability of receiving legal sanction, and perceived consequences.
-The scenario used in the GHVA Survey asked respondents to imagine that they had been caught for not repaying their HECS debt: "Imagine that you chose to defer payment of your HECS debt and you are now required to repay the debt through the taxation system.
-You DO NOT repay the debt."
+The scenario used in the GHVA Survey asked respondents to imagine that they had been caught for not repaying their HECS debt: 'Imagine that you chose to defer payment of your HECS debt and you are now required to repay the debt through the taxation system.
+You DO NOT repay the debt.'

 At first, respondents were asked to indicate what they thought the chances were that they would get caught for not repaying their HECS debt.
 From Table 6, it is interesting to note that the mean of perceived probability of getting caught was far higher among graduates (4.31) than for the general population (3.42).
 The mean of perceived probability of legal sanctions was also higher among graduates (4.01) than general taxpayers (3.96).
-However, the mean of perceived consequences (i.e. problems posed by getting caught and sanctioned) was lower among graduates (3.23) than general taxpayers (3.51).
+However, the mean of perceived consequences (that is, problems posed by getting caught and sanctioned) was lower among graduates (3.23) than general taxpayers (3.51).

+Source of deterrence Current General

+sample population

+Probability of getting caught 4.31 3.42

+(0.85) (1.05)

-Source of deterrence Current sample General population 6 Probability of getting caught 4.31 (.85) 3.42 (1.05) Probability of legal sanctions [(fine + debt you owe with interest) and (debt you owe with interest)] 4.01 (.88) 3.96 (.98) Perceived problem posed by getting caught and being sanctioned 3.23 (.85) 3.51 (.71)
+Probability of legal sanctions [(fine + debt you owe with 4.01 3.96

+interest) and (debt you owe with interest)] (0.88) (0.98)

+Perceived problem posed by getting caught and being 3.23 3.51

+sanctioned (0.85) (0.71)

-Table 6.
-Mean responses (standard deviations are in the parenthesis) to deterrence questions 5 for not repaying a HECS debt
+Table 6: Mean responses (standard deviations are in the parenthesis) to deterrence questions for not repaying a HECS debt